H-Software/graylogtail/README.md

       -D, --debug           Provide more verbose logging for debugging.
       --level=LEVEL         Specify the level messages should be logged at.
                             Default to info
+      -x, --exclude-string="excluded string"
-      -x, --exclude-string  if the line contains that string,  line will not be sent to graylog
+			    if the line(=message) contains string same as in variable, line will not be sent to graylog server